awelin/Insert-Timestamp/README.md

 ```

-Place your cursor where you want the timestamp and press the shortcut — it will insert something like:
+1. Place your cursor where you want the timestamp.
+2. Press the shortcut — a timestamp like this will appear:

 ```